arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 ![The Arduino core is built on top of the Mbed stack](assets/Arduino-Logo.svg)

+# Feature Description

+As we know, Portenta H7 can function as a USB host.
+This means that the Portenta H7 can receive and manage the information provided by other USB peripherals connected to it through the hub.
+In this scenario, the Portenta H7 is referred as "USB host" or "master" device, and the peripheral is known as the "client" device, (usually a mouse or a keyboard).

+Computers are by default USB hosts too, as they receive the information that USB peripherals provide.
+PCs follows a “plug and play” mechanism, this means that whenever a USB device is connected, the Host detects the device and loads the appropriate drives for the device to establish a communication channel over the serial bus.

+Besides being a host point for peripherals, Portenta H7 can also be connected to the computer as the "client".
+In this case, the PC is the USB host and Portenta H7 the peripheral.
+We see this scenario whenever we upload sketches to the board or when we monitor data through the serial monitor.

+Furthermore, the Portenta H7 can also be set to be a mouse or keyboard itself.
+With the corresponding sketch, circuitry and components, we could send keyboard or mouse data to a PC, but this would be a different project.

+Thanks to USB OTG (On The Go) specification the Portenta H7 can switch between host and device modes automatically.
+The code that enables USB OTG in Portenta H7 is included in the **mbed** core and it is ready to function without additional configurations.
+Relevant classes that make USB OTG possible are:

+* `rndis` > 'Ethernet over USB'
+* `msc` > 'usb key' (or hard disk)
+* `cdc` > Arduino boards
+* `hid` > USB/mouse

 # Setting Up the USB host

 In this tutorial you are going to configure your Portenta H7 as a USB Host.
 This will allow you to toggle the RGB built-in LEDs of the board by pressing the corresponding keys (r, g, b) on a USB keyboard that will be plugged into the USB hub.